ronakupadhyaya/Horizons-week-04/day1/1_passport_form/README.md

   Next, create a `POST` route for `/register` in `auth.js`.
-The route should do simple validation on the fields that have been submitted (checking to see if the passwords are the same) and, if so, should create a new user with the info and save it to the DB.
+The route should do simple validation on the fields that have been submitted (checking to see if the passwords are the same) and, if so, should create a new user with the info, save it to the DB, and redirect the user to a `/login` (which we haven't done yet, but will do soon!).
 Otherwise, it should re-render the page, showing an error message.

 1. The login and logout flow